mayowa-kalejaiye/mayowa-kalejaiye/README.md

 ---

 ## ⚡ **Fun Fact**
-I’m a full-stack developer exploring new tech—currently diving into **React/JS** and eyeing **MySQL** next!
+I’m a full-stack developer exploring new tech—currently diving into **React/JS** while focusing on backend development!
 Plus, I’m an anime enthusiast! 🎉

 > "In a world full of trends, I want to remain a classic." — I strive to build timeless solutions!